-A community pharmacist has expert knowledge of medications and can advise members of the public in this matter and will also give advice on over-the-counter remedies that can be purchased for minor ailments or non-serious illnesses such as a cold.
+A pharmacist is someone who traditionally works in a pharmacy (chemist shop, UK) and is in charge of the dispensing of prescription medications.
+A pharmacist has expert knowledge of medications and can advise members of the public in this matter and will also give advice on over-the-counter remedies that can be purchased for minor ailments or non-serious illnesses such as a cold.

-There are very specific academic requirements involved as a certain level of intelligence is required, as well as a scientific mind.
+There are very specific academic requirements involved in becoming a pharmacist.
 Qualifications and specific training requirements vary from country to country.
-Generally, an undergraduate Bachelor of Science degree is required, followed by a postgraduate pharmacy course.
+Generally, an undergraduate bachelor of science degree is required, followed by a postgraduate pharmacy course.
 In some countries (for example the UK) the courses may be linked and the full qualification MPharm (Master of Pharmacy) may be obtained after five years of studying pharmacy - four undergraduate years plus one masters year.

 After completion of the academic requirements, most countries then require newly qualified pharmacists to work a "pre-registration" year, or an internship, to gain the experience required for the job.
 The number of hours required varies by country, and even by state within the USA.
 After the work experience has been completed, there are usually more exams.
 These may take the form of a licensing exam, or a registration exam, depending on specific country requirements.
 Some countries also require that pharmacists participate in continuing professional development (CPD) programmes as they progress through their careers.
-These ensure that they stay up-to-date on all aspects of the job, including emerging research and new medicines.
+This ensures that they stay up-to-date on all aspects of the job, including emerging research and new medicines.

 Personal attributes that are useful for being a pharmacist are typical for those working in any area of health and nutrition.
 These include a caring personality and the genuine desire to help people in need.
 Other attributes useful for a career in pharmacy would be the ability to take on a lot of responsibility, work under pressure, have great organizational skills and people skills.

-A pharmacist has a somewhat social job and deal with many different people in the workplace day-to-day, including customers and drug representatives.
+A pharmacist has a somewhat social job and deals with many different people in the workplace day-to-day, including customers and drug representatives.
 Pharmacies can get busy and being able to work quickly when under pressure will be helpful.
-Hospital pharmacies are much quieter and less busy, there are fewer people to deal with on a daily basis and only medications to dispense; patients in a hospital are usually seeing a doctor, there is no need for the pharmacist to give consultations.
+Hospital pharmacies are much quieter and less busy, there are fewer people to deal with on a daily basis and only medications to dispense; patients in a hospital are usually seeing a doctor, so there is no need for the pharmacist to give consultations.